mariusdotspinu/SymptomsChecker/README.md

 # SymptomsChecker

-BSc Project, using Android Sdk and Python.
+BSc Project, using Android SDK and Python.